Costa Rica Green Turtle Expedition

 DAY 3: SEA TURTLE RESEARCH

 Today is all about sea turtles.
 Head out in a shaded boat with researchers to help set nets in key turtle spots (timing dependent on the tide).
-Once caught, researchers will bring them to the beach where you will have the opportunity to help carry in the turtles, measure them, weight them, and perhaps even tag them.
-You’ll be looking mainly for green turtles and hawksbills, which are both endangered.
-In between turtles, take a swim in the beautiful Golfo Dulce or explore the coastline to look for macaws and sloths.
+Once caught, researchers will bring them to the beach where you will have the opportunity to help carry in the turtles and help measure, weigh, and release them.

 DAY 4: MANGROVE RESTORATION